rpzdb/docs/source/includes/_zones.md

 ]
 ```

-This endpoint get list of zones.
+This endpoint get list of  rpz zones.

 ### HTTP Request